bell-boy/bell-boy.github.io/_posts/2024-08-16-EUF-technical-report.md

 In this work, I propose the Epileptic Uncertainty Framework (EUF).
 In the EUF we keep the SOP, but redefine it as the Maximum Prediction Horizon (MPH).
 Additonally, we predict a *distribution* over possibile times that the seizure will occur.
 Making seizure prediction under the EUF a classification *and* regression problem.

 I acheive similar classification results to prior work, and very calibrated regression distributions, as seen by brier score.
-We by training the model to predict a distribution, we go from being able to answer the question "What is the probablity I will have a seizure in this specific time window" to being able to answer "What is the probablity I'll have a seizure within x minutes", where x is controlled by the paitent.
+By training the model to predict a distribution, we go from being able to answer the question, "What is the probablity I will have a seizure in this specific time window" to being able to answer, "What is the probablity I'll have a seizure within x minutes", where x is controlled by the paitent.

 # Methodology